-Ghost plants grow best in a porous potting mix consisting of soil mixed with up to 50% sand, gravel, or perlite.
-Water only when the soil is dry to a depth of one inch.
-This means watering once every week in most indoor conditions and every 2-3 weeks in winter.
+To care for a Ghost plant water once the soil is dry to a depth of one inch.
+Provide a porous potting mix consisting of soil mixed with up to 50% sand, gravel, or perlite.
+Watering once every week in the growing season.
 The best temperature is between 60 – 80 °F (16-27°C).
 Keep humidity below 50%.
-Use a balanced succulent fertilizer once a month in spring and summer.
-Avoid fertilizing in autumn and winter.
+Use a balanced succulent fertilizer at 1/2 strength once a month in the growing season.

-The Natural habitat of the Ghost plant is in the mountainous, arid climate of Tamaulipas in the North-East of Mexico.
+The Natural habitat of Graptopetalum paraguayense is in the mountainous, arid climate of Tamaulipas in the North-East of Mexico.